 - Attendees will be able to identify and apply brief evidence informed interventions to these concerns.

 Ruth Olmer, Psy.D., is a Behavioral Health Consultant at CHCW, since 2017.
 She earned her Doctorate in Clinical Psychology from Forest Institute of Professional Psychology in 2015.
 She spent her internship at Otis R. Bowen Center, a Community Mental Health Center, and her residency at VA Black Hills Healthcare System, a Veterans Affairs Medical Center.
-Dr. Olmer’s research interest include Neuropsychological screening within the PCHB model; effect of group treatment access on frequency of primary care utilization; couple and parenting interventions within the PCBH model.
-Her theoretical orientation is Systemic and Solution-Focused.
+A large portion of her academic and clinical training was in working with couples on relationship issues and parenting concerns.
+During her internship, approximately half of her clinical experience was devoted to working with children and adolescents.
+Through Dr. Olmer’s work with psychological and neuropsychological testing, she has experience in relational assessments to aid therapy, parenting assessments for DCS/court proceedings, and assessments of childhood functioning, including learning disorders, ADHD, and social/emotional disorders.

 Steven Olmer, Psy.D., is a Licensed Marriage and Family Therapist and is the Site Training Director for Yakima Neighborhood Health Services.
 Dr. Olmer is a 2014 graduate of The School of Professional Psychology at Forest Institute He spent his internship and residency in Community Mental Health Centers, with an emphasis on psychological testing and individual/group/family therapy.
+He has experience in relational assessments to aid therapy, parenting assessments for DCS/court proceedings, and assessments of childhood functioning, including learning disorders, ADHD, and social/emotional disorders.
+He also has specific training in Child-Parent Interactive Therapy as well being an instructor for Love & Logic parenting skills.
 His Theoretical Orientation is Family Systems; CBT; Solution Focused, and he has research interest in how medical conditions impact family relationships, and psychological assessments/testing relevant for primary care.

 *National Psychology Training Consortium (NPTC) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 NPTC maintains responsibility for this program and its content.